rllemos/Team_Yellow/README.md

 The Global Market value of White Wine has reached over $340 billion dollars and continue to grow.
 If we can determine which elements have greater impact on the quality of wine, we can provide a good indication on how the wine will sell and improve quality assurance.
 Also, wine is delicious and a staple in any household.
 # Description of the source of data
-The data was download from Kaggle: https://www.kaggle.com/datasets/danielpanizzo/wine-quality CSV file with 4899 rows and twelve columns.
+The data was download from Kaggle: https://www.kaggle.com/datasets/danielpanizzo/wine-quality It came as a CSV file with 4899 rows and 12 columns.

 # Questions the team hopes to answer with the data
 # What knowledge do we hope to glean from running an unsupervised learning model on this dataset?